St. George Illawarra Dragons: Supporters

-Many supporters of the Dragons mainly come from the club's local areas, the suburbs of the St. George district in Sydney (the Hurstville, Bayside, and Kogarah Council regions), and the Illawarra on the south-coast of NSW.
+Many supporters of St. George Illawarra mainly come from the club's local areas, the suburbs of the St. George district in Sydney (the Bayside and Georges River Council regions), and the Illawarra on the south-coast of NSW.
 The St. George Illawarra Dragons also have a huge following in south-east Queensland, as a significant number of the club's 'Red V' memberships are from people in this area.
-The Dragons also have a large number of supporters from all over NSW, with the club receiving record crowds at away games at Stadium Australia at Sydney Olympic Park.
+The St. George Illawarra club also have a large number of supporters from all over New South Wales.
+At the end of the 2023 NRL season, the club recorded 19,965 members which was significantly higher than both Manly and Cronulla but lower than the remaining six Sydney teams.

-Some notable supporters of the team include Bryan Brown, Mike Dalton, Billy Dib, Jihad Dib, Sally Fitzgibbons, Mick Fuller, Dave Gleeson, Geoff Harvey, Josh Hazlewood, Moises Henriques, John Hewson, John Howard, Morris Iemma, Stephen Jones, Matthew Jurman, Neel Kolhatkar, Mark Latham, Brett Lee Stephanie Magiros, Robert McClelland, Ian McNamara, Matt Moran, Drew Morphett, Kerry O'Keeffe, Marise Payne, Graham Perrett, Melissa Perrine, Lara Pitt, Graham Richardson, Ken Rosewall, Bob Simpson, Tony Squires, John Stanley, Mitchell Starc, Mark Taylor, Barrie Unsworth, and Alexander Volkanovski.
+A fan run podcast, called the Red V Podcast was launched in January 2020.
+Discussing the latest news, match previews and reviews, talking with current and former players and giving fans a voice.
+The podcast is hosted by lifelong Dragons fan Jack Clifton and Curtis Woodward.

+Notable supporters

 Rivalries

 Due to St. George enjoying great success over the years, St. George Illawarra have inherited several fierce rivalries, while also creating a few new ones since forming the joint venture.